chrisjrob/chrisjrob.github.io/_posts/2011-03-14-virtualization-with-kvm-on-a-debian-squeeze-server.md

 type: post
 published: true
 status: publish
-category: technology linux debian
+category: technology
-tags: kvm
+tags: [linux, debian, virtualisation]
 ---

 A nice how-to for KVM and libvirt on Debian Squeeze: [Virtualization With KVM On A Debian Squeeze Server][howto]